Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The implications matter enormously:

-• Single identity, multiple services: One credential for everything eliminates the fragmented landscape that creates security vulnerabilities
+• Single identity, multiple services: One credential for everything eliminates the fragmented patchwork of logins that creates security vulnerabilities

 • User-controlled data sharing: You authorize what gets released to whom